kiraio-moe/remove-unity-splash-screen/README.md

   ![View Player Setings Error](./img/IMG_PC_Mono_03.png "View PlayerSettings Error")

-  > Need corrections probably.
-Because one day, I tried to open the PlayerSettings of a game made using Unity 2018 but I can't access it.

-  This happens in games using Unity version >= 2020 where it seems Unity has encrypted (probably) the **PlayerSettings** part but not the other part.
-Whereas when I try to open the **PlayerSettings** section of the game built using Unity 2019, UABE can still access it.
+  This happens because UABE didn't support parsing those particular data.

-- We will fix the problems in the Unity 2020 version later.
-For now, let's focus on games built using Unity <= 2019.
+- We will fix that problem later.
+For now, let's see how to work with UABE if your Unity version is fully supported by UABE.
   As you can see, we can access PlayerSettings.
-If we change the value of `m_ShowUnitySplashScreen` to `false` (by double clicking) then the Splash Screen will not appear when starting the game (the **Made with Unity** logo will also not appear automatically) and as you can guess, if we change the value of `m_ShowUnitySplashLogo` to `false` then the **Made with Unity** logo will not appear.
+If we change the value of `m_ShowUnitySplashScreen` to `false` (by double clicking) then the entire Splash Screen will not appear when starting the game (the **Made with Unity** logo will also not appear automatically) and as you can guess, if we change the value of `m_ShowUnitySplashLogo` to `false` then the **Made with Unity** logo will not appear.

   ![Accessing PlayerSettings Unity 2019](./img/IMG_PC_Mono_04.png "Accessing PlayerSettings Unity 2019")